docker-training/security-workshop/security-labs/seccomp/step1.md

 For example, the following `docker run` flags add all capabilities and disable apparmor: ``--cap-add ALL --security-opt apparmor=unconfined``.

-## Task: Clone the labs GitHub repo
+## Task 2: Clone the labs GitHub repo

 In this step you will clone the lab's GitHub repo so that you have the seccomp profiles that you will use for the remainder of this lab.